Should I create a written work agreement?

 A worker may be confused and apprehensive because no one has ever asked them to do this before and they’re unsure if it’s in their best interests.
-If she is undocumented, she may be fearful of putting anything in writing—and maybe you are too.
+If they are undocumented, they may be fearful of putting anything in writing—and maybe you are too.

-Encourage a worker to share her concerns with you and acknowledge that you understand.
-Let her know that your goal is to create an agreement together, a document that reflects her needs as well as yours.
+Encourage a worker to share their concerns with you and acknowledge that you understand.
+Let them know that your goal is to create an agreement together, a document that reflects their needs as well as yours.